eziodeyk/OR-ML-survey/README.md

 **Attention mechanism**: the mechanism is similar to one used in *Pointer Networks*
 > the embedding and attention mechanism are invariant to the input order.

-**Training model**: policy gradient approach (***use an estimate of the gradient of the expected return with respect to the policy parameters to iteratively improve the policy***) consisting two networks: an actornetwork to predict the distribution over candidates for the next step and a critic network to assess the reward given current status.
+**Training model**: policy gradient approach (***use an estimate of the gradient of the expected return with respect to the policy parameters to iteratively improve the policy***) consisting two networks: an actor network to predict the distribution over candidates for the next step and a critic network to assess the reward given current status.
 Two sampling strategies: greedy and beam search, the latter leads to improved prediction at the cost of a slight increase in computation.
 masking scheme: superior to classical solver to VRP, including Clarke-Wright savings heuristic (CW), the Sweep heuristic (SW), and Google’s optimization tools (OR-Tools), and is a proper tool for size-varing situation.

 ### Transformer